 In essence, live streaming is the process of delivering video in real-time.
 But unlike video conferencing, in live streaming, the communication takes place one way.

-Learn more about live video streaming solutions in our blog on video streaming.
+Learn more about the process behind video streaming in our blog on video streaming.

 Or read our blog on what live streaming is, how it works and the process behind it.